rdx40/Customer-Attrition/README.md

 A simple FastAPI website to apply the customer attrition model

-To run install all dependencies and run "uvicorn main:app" To test out with input values go to the port on the localhost it runs on and /docs (which should open swagger UI) and test it out
+To run install all dependencies and run "uvicorn main:app"

+To test out with input values go to localhost:8000/docs (which should open swagger UI) and test it out